matheuscharavara/matheuscharavara/README.md

 ## 👋 Hi there, I'm Matheus Charavara

 For this GitHub all my projects are for the fake company I work in called Paramount Ampere.
-A company that develops engineering system and solutions for passenger trains.
+A company that develops engineering system and solutions for 🚞 passenger trains.
-Currently I'm a newcomer in the company, working as LIV Leader of Engineering and Validation and my goal for 2026 is to develop validation test solutions for the company's train called Colloway NBe 4/4.
+Currently I'm a newcomer in the company, working as LIV Leader of Engineering and Validation and my goal for 2026 is to develop validation test solutions for the company's train Rhaetian Railway Be 4/4.

-## And my work relies on..
+### My work will rely on..
 <p>
   <img alt="C" src="https://img.shields.io/badge/-C-9900F0?style=flat-square&logo=c&logoColor=white" />
   <img alt="CAPL" src="https://img.shields.io/badge/-CAPL-FBCB0A?style=flat-square&logoColor=black" />